Margarita Kolosov

 Margarita Kolosov (born 11 March 2004) is a German rhythmic gymnast.
 She is a two-time (2021, 2024) German all-around champion.
 She is also a two-time (2022, 2023) World team silver medalist.
-Margarita has been competed at the 2024 Paris Olympics in the women's rhythmic individual all-around, where she came in fourth place.
+Kolosov competed at the 2024 Paris Olympics in the individual all-around, where she came in fourth place.

 Kolosov has been training at the federal base in Fellbach with Yuliya Raskina since 2016.

 Personal life

 She has two sisters, Alissa and Victoria.
 In 2020, Kolosov, together with numerous athletes, appeared in the music video by Tim Bendzko for the song "HOCH" (OLYMPIA TEAM D VERSION).
 She studies psychology at AKAD University in Stuttgart.

 Career

 Together with her sister, Kolosov started training rhythmic gymnastics at SC Potsdam in 2010 at the age of 6.
 Her main ambition was to compete at the Olympics, like her idol Margarita Mamun, at the 2024 Paris Olympics.

 Junior

 In August 2016, Kolosov moved from SC Potsdam to the federal training base in Fellbach.
 From 2017 to 2019, she was German Junior Champion in the all-around.
 While she won only one final in 2017, she won all four gold medals in the following two years.

 In 2018, she and Emeli Erbes competed at the 2018 European Championships in Guadalajara, Spain.
 Since the German senior group retired shortly before the competition, they could not participate in the team category, which required a senior group.
 Kolosov was 14th in the all-around among the juniors.